 - Western Animation

-- One happening within Marvel's own works between All-New Wolverine and the 2015 Old Man Logan over which is the "rightful successor" to previous Logan-led Wolverine books.
-Points in All-New Wolverine's favor is the title, and the fact that Laura is actively using the Wolverine name and is marketed as Wolverine by Marvel.
-However a segment of the fanbase considers Old Man Logan the "real" Wolverine book since it stars a Logan, while citing its much more violent content.
+- Marvel had dueling work's with itself, with 2016's All-New Wolverine and the 2015 Old Man Logan over which is the "rightful successor" to previous Logan-led Wolverine books.
+Points in All-New Wolverine's favor are the title, and the fact that Laura is actively using the Wolverine name.
+Point's in Old Man Logan's favor the are that it stars a Logan, and has generally more mature and violent content.

 - This was practically a company-wide theme for Marvel in 2016-2017.
 Steve Rogers and Sam Wilson each got a Captain America title, Riri Williams and Victor Von Doom got "Invincible" and "Infamous" Iron Man, respectively, and for a brief point while the Unworthy Thor miniseries was running, Jane Foster Thor and Odinson Thor had a book each (and afterward the main Mighty Thor title featured both of them plus the new War Thor).
 The Wolverine example is distinct in that each character there had a different writer; the other "dueling" titles were orchestrated by the same writers.
 (Nick Spencer for Captains America, Brian Michael Bendis for Iron Men, and Jason Aaron for all your Thor needs.)

 - Earlier, Brian Michael Bendis had launched the New Avengers, which after the events of Civil War, saw the team split up with the anti-registration side going on the lamb to become the Secret Avengers, and the pro-registration side forming the Mighty Avengers, thus creating two dueling Avengers books.
 Further still, Bendis launched a third book with Norman Osborn's intentionally dark mirrored take on the teams, called Dark Avengers.